aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getAltTextTitle() {#getAltTextTitle--}

-Gets the title of the altertext
+Gets and sets the title of the alter text.

 ```javascript
 getAltTextTitle() : string;